videoDAC/livepeer-gateway/transcoding.md

         -transcodingOptions P144p30fps16x9,P240p30fps16x9 \
         -ethUrl {insert RPC endpoint here} \
         -pixelsPerUnit 1 \
-        -maxPricePerUnit 1 \
+        -maxPricePerUnit 200 \
         -v 99
 ```
   - `arbitrum-one-mainnet` signifies Arbitrum One network.
   - `-ethUrl` is the location of the RPC endpoint e.g. from Alchemy.
-  - `-pixelsPerUnit` and `-maxPricePerUnit` are for setting the maximum price to be paid for Transcoding
+  - `-pixelsPerUnit` and `-maxPricePerUnit` are for setting the maximum price to be paid for Transcoding.
+Price is in wei.

 3. Enter a Passphrase twice: